Stafford

 Stafford features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 60.6% of all households, including 23.0% couples with children, 24.4% couples without children, and 11.6% single parent families.
-Non-family households account for the remaining 39.4%, with lone person households at 33.3% and group households comprising 6.1%.
+Family households account for 60.6% of all households, including 23.0% that are couples with children, 24.4% that are couples without children, and 11.6% that are single parent families.
+Non-family households make up the remaining 39.4%, with lone person households at 33.3% and group households comprising 6.1% of the total.
 The median household size is 2.2 people, which is smaller than the Greater Brisbane average of 2.4.

 Frequently Asked Questions - Households